LimeChain/hashport-validator/README.md

 </p>

 ## Technologies
-The Validator node is using Hedera Consensus Service for aggregating authorisation signatures resolving the need for node to have p2p communication and providing traceability for the transfer.
+The Validator node is using Hedera Consensus Service for aggregating authorisation signatures resolving the need for nodes to have p2p communication and providing traceability for the bridging operations.
-The node is a Go Lang service with several watchers and handlers for Crypto Transfer, Message submission and Ethereum events.
+The node is a Go service with several watchers and handlers for Crypto Transfer, Message submission and Ethereum events.
 Postgres is used for persisting state.

 ## Prerequisite Tools